RaspberryPiFoundation/picamzero/docs/photo_methods.md

 | interval    | int   | `1`     | No | How long to wait in between each image, in seconds. |
 | make_video  | bool    | `False`    | No | Whether to make a `.mp4` video of the images. |

+It may not be possible for the Raspberry Pi to capture images at the exact interval specified, particularly if the interval value is small.

 ##### Example